migueltrujillo07/etf-ml-signal-pipeline/README.md

 Rather than predicting exact prices, the system focuses on **probabilistic classification** (up/down movement), following industry best practices for time-series modeling, evaluation, and deployment.

+The pipeline is structured to mirror real-world ML systems, with clear separation between data ingestion, feature engineering, model training, evaluation, and inference.

 The project is designed to demonstrate:
 - Proper handling of time-series data
 - Leakage-free feature engineering
 - Walk-forward validation
 - Reproducible ML pipelines
 - Decision-oriented evaluation beyond raw model accuracy

+This project is intended as a portfolio-quality example for Machine Learning Engineer and Applied Data Science roles.

 ---